Language Family Reference

 • Search a specific language such as Tamil or Hausa to find which family it belongs to.

-• The same family can span continents — Austronesian reaches from Madagascar to the Pacific, and Indo-European covers Europe, Iran, and South Asia.
+• The same family can span continents — Austronesian reaches from Madagascar to Hawaii and Easter Island, while Indo-European covers from Ireland to Bangladesh.